 Marion Hedgepeth, also known as the “Handsome Bandit,” the “Debonair Bandit,” and the “Montana Bandit,” was a dapper dressing outlaw train robber, hired gun, and killer who operated throughout the American West.

 Marion Columbus Hedgepeth was born to John and Sarah Ann “Sallie” Cotten Hedgepeth in Prairie Home, Missouri on April 14, 1856.
-By the time he was just 15-years-old, he ran away from home and was working as a cowboy out west.
+When he was 15-years-old, he ran away from home and was working as a cowboy out west.
 By the time he was 20, he was an outlaw, having robbed trains and killed in Colorado and Wyoming.

 Though his crimes were typical of other Old West outlaws, his appearance wasn’t.
-He was described as always having a gentlemanly appearance, wore a bowler hat, a diamond stickpin, and his shows were highly polished.
+He was described as always having a gentlemanly appearance, wore a bowler hat, a diamond stickpin, and his shoes were highly polished.
 He was dark-complexioned, stood about six foot tall, and had wavy hair.
 Despite his swell appearance, Hedgepeth was a deadly killer and one of the fastest guns in the Old West.